EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/small_RNA_seq/Practical_2/Practical_2.md

 Differential Expression of smallRNA counts with DESeq2
 ======================================================

-First we should change directory to where the data is
+Launch RStudio and change directory to where the data is

 ``` r
 setwd("~/Desktop/course_data/solexa")